Manufacture of military fighting vehicles — Strategic Scorecard

 Supply chain complexity, transport modes, storage, security, and energy availability.

 Moderate exposure — this pillar averages 2.4/5 across 9 attributes.
 1 attribute is elevated (score ≥ 4).
 This pillar is modestly below the Heavy Industrial & Extraction baseline.
+1 attribute in this pillar triggers active risk scenarios — expand attributes below to see details.

 -

-LI01Logistical Friction & Displacement Cost 2View LI01 attribute detailsManaged Logistical Complexity.
+LI01Logistical Friction & Displacement Cost 2 solutions 2View LI01 attribute detailsManaged Logistical Complexity.
 While military fighting vehicles often exceed 60 tons, requiring specialized heavy-lift infrastructure, the primary logistical burden is frequently mitigated by client-led transit solutions.
 Manufacturer responsibility is primarily focused on compliance with stringent international frameworks, such as the U.S. International Traffic in Arms Regulations (ITAR), rather than internal logistical displacement costs.

 - Impact: Manufacturers prioritize regulatory compliance over transport logistics, as the end-user (typically state defense agencies) assumes the majority of specialized transit liability.